Minors and Concentrations

 School of Business — for non-business majors: accounting, business, business analytics, finance, international business studies, marketing, pre-M.B.A

-School of Health Sciences and Human Performance — coaching, communication disorders, deaf studies, exercise science, health, health policy and management, integrative health studies, nutrition promotion, occupational science, outdoor pursuits, recreation, sport and exercise psychology
+School of Health Sciences and Human Performance — coaching, communication disorders, deaf studies, exercise science, health, health policy and management, nutrition promotion, occupational science, outdoor pursuits, recreation, sport and exercise psychology

-School of Humanities and Sciences — minors based in departments: aging studies, anthropology, art, art history, biology, chemistry, communication studies, comparative literature, computer science, dance, economics, English, environmental studies, French, German area studies, game development and technologies, graphic design, health communication1, history, international politics, Italian, and for non-legal studies majors: legal studies, linguistics, mathematics, philosophy, physics, politics, psychology, religious studies, sociology, Spanish, theater, translation studies, web programming, writing; interdisciplinary minors: Asian American studies, African diaspora studies, classical studies, counseling, educational studies, Jewish studies, Latin American studies, Latino/a studies, medieval and Renaissance studies, Muslim cultures, Native American studies, neuroscience, sport studies, women's and gender studies
+School of Humanities and Sciences — minors based in departments: aging studies, anthropology, art, art history, biology, chemistry, communication studies, comparative literature, computer science, dance, data science, economics, English, environmental studies, French, German area studies, game development and technologies, graphic design, history, international politics, Italian, : legal studies, linguistics, mathematics, media literacy, philosophy, physics, politics, psychology, religious studies, sociology, Spanish, theater, translation studies, web programming, writing; interdisciplinary minors: Asian American studies, African diaspora studies, classical studies, counseling, educational studies, Jewish studies, Latin American studies, Latino/a studies, media literacy, medieval and Renaissance studies, Muslim cultures, Native American and Indigenous studies, neuroscience, sport studies, women's and gender studies

 School of Music — music